rwilson504/Blogger/Launch-Canvas-From-Model-Sitemap/luanch-canvas-from-model-sitemap.md

 ## Add A SiteMap Link Using Data Parameter
 If you want to utilize the PowerApps Maker portal for you sitemap you will need to create a web resource for each Canvas App link you would like to have on your sitemap.
 You can utilize the same code sample i have provided above and just comment out or remove the **SET PARAMS USING DATA PARAMETER ON SITEMAP** section code and un-comment the cod in the section called **SET PARAMS USING INDIVIDUAL WEBRESOURCES**

 Follow the pattern of **params.push('canvasAppName=' + 'raw_yourappname');** in the code to set any parameters you want.
 The only required one is canvasAppName.
-You do not need to add in the parameters for modelAppId, modelAppUrl, orgname, orglci
+You do not need to add in the parameters for modelAppId, modelAppUrl, orgname, orglcid, or userlcid as those wills till be added by the code.

 ```
 //////////////////////////////////////////////////////////////////////////////////////////